dragon-forge/Docs/docs/user/cloudflared/custom_host.md

 - Inside `URL`, type in `127.0.0.1:PORT`, and replace `PORT` with the actual port number.
 I recommend setting it to `25665` (yes, not `25565`!)
 - Click `Save hostname`

+The port you specified in your public hostname must match to your Minecraft server's port. (specified in `server.properties`)

 Now the tunnel should be ready to go.
 Let's tweak the mod's configurations to fit our needs...